Application for a Grant

 4. Career Interruptions and Special Circumstances

-SSHRC asks its adjudication committees to take into consideration both career interruptions and special circumstances that may have affected the record of research achievement of candidates in the last six years.
-In doing so, adjudication committee members will be able to more accurately estimate the productivity of each researcher, independent of any career interruptions or special circumstances.
-Previous productivity is one element that may predict the success of the proposed project.
+SSHRC asks its adjudication committees to take into consideration both career interruptions and special circumstances that may have affected the record of research achievement of candidates.
+In doing so, adjudication committee members will be able to more accurately estimate the productivity of each researcher, independent of any career interruptions or special circumstances in the last six years.
+Previous productivity is one element that may predict the success of the proposed research project.

 5. Contributions to Training